UMM-CSci-3601/intro-to-git/README.md

 (and beyond) in all systems that use `git`.

 * Open a terminal window
   * :mask: On Macs and Linux boxes use the Terminal app.
-On Windows use Powershell.
+On Windows use PowerShell.
 * Type `git config --global user.email "email@example.com"` where
   you replace `email@example.com` with the email you used to set up your GitHub account.